liferay/liferay-docs/develop/tutorials/articles/04-business-logic-and-data-access/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 instance and each site in a portal instance can have independent sets of portlet data.
 To hold the site's ID, add a column called `groupId` of type `long`.
 To hold the portal instance's ID, add a column called `companyId` of type `long`.
-Add both of these columns to your Event and Location entities.
+If you'd like to add these columns to your entities, follow the table below.

 **Portal and site scope columns**